anouarabdsslm/laravel-paypalpayment/README.md

 laravel-paypalpayment
 =====================

-laravel-paypalpayment is simple package  help you process credit card payment with your L4 projects using paypal API.
+laravel-paypalpayment is simple package  help you process credit card payment and other paypal payment methods with your L4 projects using paypal REST API SDK.
 Installation
 =============
 Install this package through Composer.
 To your `composer.json` file, add: